-Keep in mind that it’s better to build relevant links which lead back to your website or blog.
+Keep in mind that it’s better to build relevant links that lead back to your website or blog.
 You can add your link in the description and one in the source for the pin.

 Find new partners and likeminded people